iamskdev/mstore.com/docs/commit-guide.md

 Refactor → Code restructure without new features or fixes.
 (Triggers a patch version bump)

-Improve → Optimizations or enhancements to existing features.
-(Triggers a patch version bump)

 Docs → Documentation-only changes.
 (Does NOT trigger a version bump)

 Style → Code style only (formatting, spacing, semicolons).
 (Does NOT trigger a version bump)